Embedder

 Overview

-The Embedder CLI is a hardware-aware coding agent built for the terminal.
-Same engine as our IDE and VS Code surfaces — same datasheet-grounded reasoning, same closed-loop hardware verification, same catalog of 500+ MCUs, 3,000+ peripherals, and 30+ test equipment integrations — exposed where firmware teams already work: shells, Makefiles, scripts, CI runners, and SSH sessions into lab machines.
+The Embedder CLI is a hardware-aware coding agent that lives in the terminal.
+It runs the same engine as our IDE and VS Code surfaces, so you get the datasheet-grounded reasoning, the closed-loop hardware verification, and the full catalog of 500+ MCUs, 3,000+ peripherals, and 30+ test equipment integrations, only now it shows up where firmware teams spend their time anyway: shells, Makefiles, scripts, CI runners, and SSH sessions into lab machines.

 Why CLI

 Firmware shops run on scripts.
-Build, flash, log, repeat — usually from a terminal, often over SSH to a lab machine wired to real hardware.
-The CLI puts the agent where the work already happens.
-Pipe a log file in, get a root cause out.
-Trigger a regression sweep across a board farm from one command.
-Run the same agent your engineers use locally inside your CI runner — no port to a different model, no separate inference path.
+Build, flash, log, repeat, usually from a terminal and often over SSH to a lab machine wired to real hardware.
+The CLI just puts the agent there too.
+Pipe a log file in and get a root cause back out; kick off a regression sweep across a board farm from a single command; run the exact agent your engineers use locally inside your CI runner.
+There's no port to a different model and no separate inference path.

 What the CLI does